-Lower Blepharoplasty in Londrina: the rejuvenation of the gaze begins with the lower eyelids
+Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 The lower eyelids are undoubtedly one of the areas that most reveal ageing and fatigue.
-Fat bags that protrude under the eyes, thin and wrinkled skin, deep dark circles that no concealer can disguise — these signs can appear early, sometimes before the age of thirty, and become more pronounced over time.
-Lower blepharoplasty is the surgery that corrects these changes definitively, restoring a rested and rejuvenated appearance to the gaze.
+Under-eye bags that protrude beneath the eyes, thin and wrinkled skin, deep dark circles that no concealer can disguise — these signs can appear early, sometimes before the age of thirty, and become more pronounced over time.
+Lower blepharoplasty — also known as eye bag removal surgery — corrects these changes definitively, restoring a rested and rejuvenated appearance to the gaze.

-Over more than twenty years of practice in plastic surgery and more than eight thousand surgeries performed, I have developed a deep understanding of eyelid anatomy.
+Over more than twenty years of practice as a plastic surgeon in Brazil and more than eight thousand surgeries performed, I have developed a deep understanding of eyelid anatomy.
 The area of the lower eyelids is one of the most delicate in the human body — the skin is the thinnest in the entire organism, the muscles are extremely subtle, and the supporting structures are complex.
 Operating in this area requires millimetric precision, in-depth anatomical knowledge, and above all, respect for the structures that protect your eyes.
+International patients seeking cosmetic surgery abroad often choose my clinic in Brazil for the combination of expertise, affordability, and personalised care.

 On this page, I will explain in detail how I perform lower blepharoplasty, the different techniques I use depending on each case, what to expect from recovery, and how this surgery can transform not only your appearance but also your self-confidence.
 If you also wish to treat the upper eyelids, know that I often combine both procedures in the same surgical session.